Cunningham of Drumquhassle: Early part of reign of James VI, 1578–1585

 Following the release of James VI and collapse of the Ruthven regime in July 1583, the Earl of Arran took effective control of Scotland.
 Arran was head of the Catholic nobility and used his power to pursue his enemies, namely Gowrie, Mar and their supporters in the Scottish Reformation.
 In a matter of a few weeks, the English lost their influence over Scottish affairs and Drumquhassle was commanded by the king and Privy Council to enter Blackness Castle, a command which he obeyed.
 Despite previous assurances from the King that Drumquhassle would come to no harm, Bowes reported in August that a decision seemed to have been made to take revenge on him, with various accusations of him making plans against the King and the state, including one to hand Dumbarton over to the English.
 However, the final plot devised was one of Drumquhassle making arrangements with the English to have James VI taken to England and incarcerated in the same manner as his mother, Mary, Queen of Scots.
 The King may have partly believed the story himself, as his relationship with Bowes cooled significantly after this date, and Walsingham came to Scotland to deal with the King directly.

 Drumquhassle was released to live under curfew at his own house for a time, attending the Privy Council when required.
 Following the successful prosecution and execution of the Earl of Gowrie, the Earl of Arran started to pursue any sympathisers of the Banished Lords, Angus, Mar, and the Master of Glamis, who had tried to hold Stirling Castle against Arran in April 1584.
 Drumquhassle's younger brother, Captain James Cunningham had been a companion of these lords at their failed coup in Stirling and in their exile in England.
-Charges of treason devised in July 1583 were now raised against James Edmonstone of Duntreath, Drumquhassle and his son-in-law, Malcolm Douglas of Mains in January 1584/5.Note 3 Drumquhassle and Douglas of Mains were arrested in their own houses and taken to Edinburgh.
+Charges of treason devised in July 1583 were now raised against James Edmonstone of Duntreath, Drumquhassle and his son-in-law, Malcolm Douglas of Mains in January 1584/5.
+Drumquhassle and Douglas of Mains were arrested in their own houses and taken to Edinburgh.
 The circumstances of Mains' relationship to Angus (notwithstanding his Douglas lineage) and Drumquhassle's relationship to both Mains (as father-in-law) and involvement in previous regencies sealed their fate.